 Deposit return and documents needed

 Letting Protection Scotland (LPS) are a government body and hold all SouthSide deposits.
-We will transfer your deposit to LPS with 30 days of your tenancy starting and provide them with your contact details.
+We will transfer your deposit to LPS with 30 working days of your tenancy starting and provide them with your contact details.
 LPS will then transfer your deposit back directly to yourself after confirming with your Property Manager no deductions are to be made.
 Please click on this link www.lettingprotectionscotland.com for more information regarding LPS.

 In order to start the process of your deposit return, the following documents must have been received: